Diegoarend/Chess/README.md

 Example: To get all the movements of a knight piece in 'D5' just make a get request to '/moves/D5'

-Extra functionalities can be easily implemented given the abstraction of the logic used.
+Extra functionalities can be easily implemented given the abstraction of the logic used .

 ### Usage